pgoslatara/dbt-cloud-jobs/README.md

 # Release

-Trigger the `Publish to PyPi` workflow, inputting the version to publish to PyPi.
+Trigger the `Publish` workflow, inputting the version to publish to PyPi.
 This workflow will:

 - Publish the version to [PyPi](https://pypi.org/project/dbt-cloud-jobs/).
 - Tag the HEAD commit of the `main` branches (tags visible [here](https://github.com/pgoslatara/dbt-cloud-jobs/tags)).